KateEllen/Simpsons-fan-page/README.md

 As a SuperUser you can delete characters from the character page.

 - ADD COMMENT PAGE
+Registered users can leave comments on blog posts.
+If not registered you are redirected to signup.

 - LOGIN
 Users who have already registered can login to the page and can leave comments and edit characters.